 “Marijuana is being recognized as legal around the country.
 But now, guys like me who paved this path are being cut of the business,” NJWeedman said.
 “Legalization in New Jersey doesn’t include felons like me.
 Black market dealers like me will still be criminalized while a new corporate culture capitalizes on the sale of cannabis.
 We got jail cells while they come in and get to sell!”

-In the wake of pending legalization, Forchion has taken am aggressive stance, suing the State of New Jersey, (Case 3:20-cv-16582-PGS-TJB FORCHION v.
-MURPHY.
-He is accusing the state of bait and switch laws which in his opinion led New Jersey citizens into voting for the legalization of a corporate, Caucasian-run cannabis industry, under the guise of legalizing marijuana.
+In the wake of pending legalization, Forchion has taken an aggressive stance, suing the State of New Jersey.
+He is accusing the state of bait and switch laws.
+In his opinion, it led New Jerseyans to vote for legalizing a corporate, Caucasian-run cannabis industry.